NLeSC/DiVE/README.md

 DiVE is an interactive 3D web viewer of up to million points on one screen that represent data.
 It is meant to provide interaction for viewing high-dimensional data that has been previously [embedded](https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction) in 3D.
 For embedding (non-linear dimensionality reduction, or manifold learning) we recommend [LargeVis](http://github.com/sonjageorgievska/LargeVis/) (a new algorithm by Microsoft Research, ) or [tSNE](https://github.com/lvdmaaten/bhtsne) .

 For an online demo click  [here](http://sonjageorgievska.github.io/DiVE/ "online demo").
-Or open index.html in Mozzila Firefox to run a demo on your local computer.
-You need to select data from your local computer to display.
-Example data is in the folder *data*.

-##Installation##
+##Installation - for users ##

-The simplest way is to have the Mozilla Firefox browser installed and to open *index.html* with it.
+The simplest way is to download the code and open *index.html* with your browser.
+Try it by uploading datasets from the *data* folder.
+The application can work completely offline.

-If you would like to use Google Chrome or any other browser, you would have to
+To use it with a local http server:

 1. Open your command line interpreter (CLI)
 2. Clone this repository